 Rhubarb is such an easy vegetable to work with and pairs beautifully with many wonderful ingredients.
 The combination of the white chocolate and ginger cheesecake and rhubarb works wonderfully together.
 The cheesecake is a set cheesecake rather than a baked one.
 By making an Italian meringue before adding the cream cheese and leaving it to rest makes this cheesecake light and mousse like instead of dense and heavy set.
 I have not lined the rings with a biscuit base as you might expect.
-I have a slight personal problem with cheesecake bases, they are nine out of ten times soggy and for that reason I tried something different with this recipe.
 I made ginger brittle biscuits separately and broke them into shards, then demoulded the individual cheesecakes, sandwiching a ginger brittle shard at each end.
 Not only do you have an amazing textural contrast, but it also looks amazing and is very different to the same old cheesecake recipes.

 The rhubarb that’s served with the cheesecakes is simply poached, then half the poached rhubarb is made into little rhubarb pearls that are ever so easy to re-create.
 You do not need fancy ingredients apart from the usual store cupboard items and a syringe that you can buy from the pharmacy.
 I use a large one with a wide spout.
 To make these pearls you require a tasteless oil such as groundnut oil or sunflower oil.
 Let the oil cool in the freezer for at least two hours or overnight – it will not freeze, it just becomes super cold.
 Then use half of the poached rhubarb to make a puree and add gelatine.
 Using the syringe, drop the puree into the very cold oil which will suspend each droplet – the chill will set the gelatine.
 How clever is that?!
 Once they are set, retrieve the rhubarb pearls using a spoon and drain them on kitchen paper before using.
 These pearls will not have a liquid center, they will be set all the way through (thought I’d better manage everyone’s expectations).
 For a liquid center chemicals are required and then that becomes a bit tricky and more technical.
 This method is simple and easy to recreate.